nicklalone/CIST_2500/05_Probability/Day1.md

 So let's try 1 big example.

 I am looking for a new character to play in a MOBA.
 There are 17 available characters.
 Looking at their capabilities, we can list them out.
-* 6 are offensive.
+* 6 are offense.
 * 7 are support.
 * 5 are for mid/Jungle.
 * 2 Are Gimmicks.

 Of this, we can additionally state that:
-* 2 is Offensive but can do suport.
+* 2 is Offense but can do suport.
 * 1 is a gimmick and mid.

-If I ask the game to select 1 of these, what is the probability that the game chooses 1 that is offensive or a support?
+If I ask the game to select 1 of these, what is the probability that the game chooses 1 that is offense or a support?

 1. Is there actually 17?
 2. The word "or" means a lot here.
 Why?
 It tells us that we're going to do addition rule.

 So, we basically list it like this:

-P(offensive or support) = P(offensive) + P(Support - (P(offensive+support))
+P(offense or support) = P(offense) + P(Support - (P(offense + support))

 This looks like: 6/17 + 7/17 - 2/17 or 11/17 or around 64.7%.